Keywords

 Search all sites except Reddit.

 You can use multiple flags by adding spaces between them.
+For a list of advanced flags available on paid plans, please see the Paid Features Documentation.

 The above example will only check Reddit, but it will also skip links that contain "/r/python/" or "/r/ruby/".
 In practice, this means that it will skip the Python and Ruby subreddits.